• Episodes

 Charles IV of France Dies

-After the death of Charles IV the next rightful claimant to the French throne was not clear-cut as there was no male heir.
+Charles IV died at the castle at Vincennes.
+The next rightful claimant to the French throne was not clear-cut as Charles had no male heir.
 Isabella, the sister of Charles, had married Edward II and their son Edward III had just taken on the rule of England.
-Isabella put in a claim for her son although in French law it was not possible to inherit the throne through the female line. ¹
+Isabella put in a claim for her son although in French law it was not possible to inherit the throne through the female line.
+[4]

 1330